tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 I do find I need to be focused to write.
 Since each post is on a different topic, I can hopefully avoid falling into the trap of "doing scales" and performing mindless repetitions.

-There are aspects of the process that are more easier than others.
+There are aspects of the process that are easier than others.
 One example of an easier task is using a tool like [Grammarly](https://www.grammarly.com/) to check spelling and grammar.
 Rather than accept suggestions, there's an opportunity for me to better understand why something is grammatically incorrect or how a word is properly spelled.

 #### Hard to do